Cajun Fries

 2. Cut the potatoes.
 Cut the potatoes into thin, even strips to make fries.

 4. Season.
-Once the oil has drained off of the fries, toss them with the Cajun seasoning.
+Once the oil has drained off of the fries, toss the fries with the Cajun seasoning.

 Absolutely, you can.
 Toss the sliced potatoes with olive oil and place them in the air fryer basket in a single layer without the potatoes touching each other.
 You will have to work in batches.
 Air fry for 12 to 15 minutes at 380˚F, flipping them halfway through the cooking process.
 If the fries are not as crispy as you like, continue to air fry them a little longer.
 Take them out, spray them with cooking spray, and toss them in the seasoning mix.